packit/packit.dev/content/docs/source-git/_index.md

 Source-git is perfect for this because patches are stored as git commits and patch files are generated on the fly.

-The important part of the patch generation process is for packit to know, from which commit it should start generating patches.
+The important part of the patch generation process is for Packit to know, from which commit it should start generating patches.
 The theory here is that you mark a certain commit and it should resemble the content of the archive.
 All the code changes on top are treated as downstream changes and the respective